This Washington Outdoors Paradise Is One of the Best Places To View Wildflowers

 For those with the gumption, there's the more challenging Bitterroot Trail #4422, which connects to the Coyote Wall Area, creating a loop of just over two miles.
 This is my preferred route, and while you'll still encounter other trail-goers, it's usually quieter, particularly on a weekday.
 In truth, if you're a seasoned Washington hiker, neither of these paths presents a particular challenge, making them a delightful exception in a catalog of local hikes where great views come at the cost of your feet.

-When arriving in March, remember to check the trail's conditions before you go!
+When arriving in March, remember to check the trail's conditions before you go.
 Spring snowmelt can lead to muddy paths, so sturdy shoes will set you up for success.

 The Catherine Creek area is renowned among bird watchers, offering intimate glimpses of some of our state's rarest species.
 The park might sit on former ranch land, but to date, avian enthusiasts have spotted over 130 species while walking here.
+This unique diversity is why—though dogs are allowed at Catherine Creek—they must remain leashed at all times.
+Canine odor can remain on plants and rocks for up to a week after they've left, potentially frightening off shy animals like lynx and bobcats.

 If you want to see wildflowers in Washington, consider visiting Catherine Creek Recreation Area.
 Though it's popular among hikers in the know, it isn't half as crowded as some of our state's most famous blooms.